rimplepate/SaaS-Growth-Conversion-Funnel-Analysis/README.md

 This project analyzes a simulated SaaS platform dataset to evaluate user behavior across the acquisition and revenue funnel.

 The goal was to:
-Identify drop-off points in the user journey
-Measure conversion performance by acquisition channel Evaluate A/B experiment impact
-Analyze revenue and ARPU trends
-Perform cohort retention analysis
+Identify drop-off points in the user journey, Measure conversion performance by acquisition channel, Evaluate A/B experiment impact, Analyze revenue and ARPU trends, Perform cohort retention analysis.

 The project simulates real-world product analytics work performed by a Product or Growth Data Analyst.